 - a limited number of sections (usually 4-5 at most);

 - tabs need to be recognizable (which means extra work on UX).

 Bottom navigation is a good option for a mobile e-commerce store.
 It works especially well if you add the top categories/products on the landing page (as Joom does) and add a search bar so users can immediately proceed to the desired product page or category.

 Our rating: 4/5

 This navigation type is gaining popularity but is not suitable for all pages.
 For example, it won’t work for the Cart page because it will leave too many exit points for the user causing checkout and shopping cart abandonment.
-By the way, check out our post on the most common theme design mistakes for more tips!

 If you love the navigation provided by hamburger but hate the low conversion rate, try the labeled menu option.